StackExchange/dnscontrol/docs/code-tricks.md

 );
 ```

-# Caveats about getting too fancy.
+# Caveats about getting too fancy

 The `dnsconfig.js` language is JavaScript.
 On the plus side, this means
 you can use loops and variables and anything else you want.